- The BioMax® System

-Community Power Corporation (CPC) has developed over the past 12 years a number of modular BioMax® system technologies and products that convert a variety of biomass feedstocks into power, heat and cooling.
+Community Power Corporation (CPC) has developed a number of modular BioMax® system technologies and products that convert a variety of biomass feedstocks into power, heat and/or cooling.

 CPC’s automated, modular biopower products include the core BioMax® Gas Production Module that converts a wide variety of woody biomass into clean, environmentally friendly and versatile nitrogen-diluted syngas.
 The syngas can displace various fossil fuels by powering spark or compression ignition engine generators, or the syngas can be combusted in conventional boilers, dryers or similar equipment.

-The BioMax® Gas Production Module is a highly versatile platform that can integrate with a number of gas-based energy application modules to make electricity, heat, cooling and liquid fuels.
-This is much like a battery pack tool that integrates with a drill, saw, sander, etc., providing the flexibility needed for end-use applications.
+The BioMax® Gas Production Module is a highly versatile platform that can integrate with a number of gas-based energy application modules to provide electricity, heat and/or cooling.
+The BioMax® is designed much like a battery pack tool that integrates with a drill, saw, sander, etc., providing the flexibility needed for end-use applications.
 Similarly, the BioMax® Gas Production Module can accept three different front-end feedstock conditioning modules:

 - Ready-to-use, such as nutshells, pellets, etc.

 - Wood chips

-The primary function of the BioMax® system is to convert the photosynthetic energy stored in biomass materials (organic materials) into a clean synthetic fuel gas (~17% hydrogen, 20% carbon monoxide, 8% carbon dioxide, 2% methane and the balance nitrogen) that can be converted by engines, generators and downstream chemical processors into electricity, heat, cooling, and/or liquid fuels.
+The primary function of the BioMax® system is to convert the photosynthetic energy stored in biomass materials (organic materials) into a clean synthetic fuel gas (~17% hydrogen, 20% carbon monoxide, 8% carbon dioxide, 2% methane and the balance nitrogen) that can be converted by engines, generators and downstream chemical processors into electricity, heat and/or cooling.

 The photosynthetic energy stored in the biomass feedstock is converted to other forms of energy by means of a thermochemical reaction in a proprietary computer-controlled downdraft gasifier.
 The gasifier is the heart of the BioMax® System.

-The gasification process is fully automated via a proprietary control algorithm and a highly sophisticated control system that has been developed and refined through thousands of hours of operations at 33 sites in the field.
+The gasification process is fully automated via a proprietary control algorithm and a highly sophisticated control system that has been developed and refined through thousands of hours of operations in the field.